mspotless/mspotless/README.md

 - 👋 Hi, I’m @mspotless
-- 👀 I’m interested in everything data
+- 👀 I’m interested in everything that had to do with cybersecurity
-- 🌱 I’m currently learning data science
+- 🌱 aspiring cyber security analysis
-- 💞️ I’m looking to collaborate on data science, data analysis machine learning
+- 💞️ I’m looking understanding and explore on cyber security
 - 📫 How to reach me +2349069202455

 <!---